Trademark Productions Master Terms & Conditions of Services

 Schedule C – Website Maintenance & Retainer Services

-Website Maintenance and Retainer Services (“Retainer Services”) are defined as any website maintenance, social media management, search engine optimization (“SEO”), search engine marketing (“SEM”) management, marketing, consulting, or other services that are performed by TM on a residual basis for its Clients.
+Website Maintenance and Retainer Services (“Retainer Services”) are defined as any website maintenance, social media management, search engine optimization (“SEO”), search engine marketing (“SEM”) search engine management, digital marketing, consulting, or other services that are performed by PA on a residual basis for its Clients.

-TM will make best-effort to utilize the Client’s entire Retainer Services time each month through Work Product requested by the Client, changes to the Client’s website, software, or assets that TM believes to be beneficial to the Client’s objectives, competitive research, performance analysis, and the like.
+PA will make best-effort to utilize the Client’s entire Retainer Services time each month through Work Product requested by the Client, changes to the Client’s website, software, or assets that PA believes to be beneficial to the Client’s objectives, competitive research, performance analysis, and the like.

-As with any project, TM will occasionally need feedback and direction from the Client on how to best utilize this time.
-TM will also make an effort to communicate ideas, goals, plans, completed Work Products, and work effort to the Client whenever necessary.
-In the event that TM is unable to contact the Client, get timely feedback, have a means for consistent communication, receive approval for work, or receive additional ideas of work to be completed, TM is under no obligation to utilize the Retainer Services budget in full.
-Upon written request, TM will supply all Retainer Services clients with a monthly report that documents how their Retainer Services time was utilized.
+As with any project, PA will occasionally need feedback and direction from the Client on how to best utilize this time.
+PA will also make an effort to communicate ideas, goals, plans, completed Work Products, and work effort to the Client whenever necessary.
+In the event that PA is unable to contact the Client, get timely feedback, have a means for consistent communication, receive approval for work, or receive additional ideas of work to be completed, PA is under no obligation to utilize the Retainer Services budget in full.
+Upon written request, PA will supply all Retainer Services clients with a monthly report that documents how their Retainer Services time was utilized.
 This report will be completed with a portion of the Client’s retainer time and will take 30-60 minutes to complete.

 Each Residual Services and retainer agreement is for a specified duration, typically 12 months, unless otherwise specified in writing.
 Upon agreement, the Client is responsible for the entire duration and amount of the agreement.
 In exchange, a discounted hourly rate may be made available to the Client for this commitment and any other work, above and beyond the agreement, for the duration of the agreement.
-Upon agreement expiration date the agreement will auto-renew with the same services, rates, and terms and conditions.
-Beyond the initial agreement’s term, thirty-days written notice is needed by the client to discontinue any residual or Retainer Services.
+Upon the agreement expiration date, the agreement will auto-renew with the same services, and rates including any new pricing, and terms and conditions.
+Beyond the initial agreement’s term, a thirty-day written notice is needed by the client to discontinue any residual or Retainer Services.
 Early cancellation of a contract imposes a 1-month service fee at termination.

-TM may offer its retainer clients a discounted hourly rate for their Retainer Services and any work that is completed above and beyond the retainer agreement, for the duration of that agreement.
-The hourly rate agreed to in that agreement will remain the Client’s hourly rate until contract expiration, and month-to-month after agreement expiration, until such time that TM modifies its hourly rates.
-After agreement cancellation and at such a time that TM modifies its rates, TM will provide the Client with at least thirty days written notice of a rate modification.
+PA may offer its retainer clients a discounted hourly rate for their Retainer Services and any work that is completed above and beyond the retainer agreement, for the duration of that agreement.
+The hourly rate agreed to in that agreement will remain the Client’s hourly rate until contract expiration, and month-to-month after agreement expiration, until such time that PA modifies its hourly rates.
+After agreement cancellation and at such a time that PA modifies its rates, PA will provide the Client with at least thirty days’ written notice of a rate modification.
 The Client will have the opportunity to renegotiate a new Residual Services Agreement at this time.

 Schedule D – SEM (search engine marketing) and Marketing Services

-TM agrees to provide to the Client the marketing and search engine marketing services (“Marketing Services”) as outlined and detailed in the external agreement/Proposal.
-TM will utilize its experience and the proper parties to complete any and all services as requested under this agreement and to the best of its ability.
+PA agrees to provide the Client the marketing and search engine marketing services (“Marketing Services”) as outlined and detailed in the external agreement/Proposal.
+PA will utilize its experience and the proper parties to complete any and all services as requested under this agreement and to the best of its ability.

-TM makes no warranties, express or implied, with respect to the Marketing Services, including without limitation any implied warranty of reliability, usefulness, merchantability, and fitness for a particular purpose, non-infringement or those arising from the course of performance, dealing, usage or trade.
+PA makes no warranties, express or implied, with respect to the Marketing Services, including without limitation any implied warranty of reliability, usefulness, merchantability, and fitness for a particular purpose, non-infringement, or those arising from the course of performance, dealing, usage or trade.

-Client further acknowledges that TM is not responsible for the consequences from any such changes by third-party services or service providers, including, but not limited to loss of ranking, traffic, sales, public attention, costs, conversions, search engine appearance, account performance, account suspension, backlinks, and potential toxicity, changes to website code, services provided by former service providers or Client agents, etc.
+Client further acknowledges that PA is not responsible for the consequences of any such changes by third-party services or service providers, including, but not limited to loss of ranking, traffic, sales, public attention, costs, conversions, search engine appearance, account performance, account suspension, backlinks, and potential toxicity, changes to website code, services provided by former service providers or Client agents, etc.

-TM will make the best effort to communicate any potential issues to the client as that information is identified and becomes available.
-TM will not engage in any methods, practices, or techniques that are against the terms of service for any of these third-party services, including what is commonly referred to as “Black-Hat SEO”.
-The Client agrees to do the same, and to follow all third-party terms of service, including, but not limited to, the CAN-Spam Act of 2003 and Google’s terms of service.
+PA will make the best effort to communicate any potential issues to the client as that information is identified and becomes available.
+PA will not engage in any methods, practices, or techniques that are against the terms of service for any of these third-party services, including what is commonly referred to as “Black-Hat SEO.”
+The Client agrees to do the same and to follow all third-party terms of service, including, but not limited to, the CAN-Spam Act of 2003, and newer provisions of alike Acts and Google’s terms of service.

 In addition, the Client also represents, warrants, and agrees that all information communicated as a part of their marketing efforts and through their website: